-Read about some of our recent medical stories - Tammi was hit by a car and was shot with a shotgun.
+Read about some of our medical stories - Shelby, caught in a coyote trap.
+Tammi was hit by a car and was shot with a shotgun.
 Barry has a painful neck injury caused from an embedded collar.
 Clementine was found with an open would.
 Elle the kitten arrived at the SAHS last month with severe eye infections.
 Gunner was found abandoned behind a car dealership with his ears and tail missing.
 It appears that someone purposely cut them off before he was rescued and taken to the SAHS.
 Ella, had severe mandibular brachygnathism, a condition where the bottom jaw is shorter than normal.

 Please donate to Michaels Medical Rescue Fund to help other animals in need.

 At the San Antonio Humane Society, we make every effort to find the best home for the pets in our care.
 Sadly, many of the dogs and cats that come to us have been abused, neglected, injured or have chronic illnesses.
 These injured or ill animals are treated based on the funds available at the time of intake or illness.
 Through the Michaels Medical Rescue Fund, you can choose to make a contribution to a special needs animal.
 This will decrease the costs associated with the provision of necessary medical care they need and deserve.
 Once these animals are healthy, they will then be available to the public for adoption.
 We appreciate any contribution offered.

 April 2021 - Shelby

 If you look at Shelby’s smile today, you would never know everything she went through to get a second chance.
 The sweet 1-year-old Shepherd mix girl was brought to the San Antonio Humane Society (SAHS) on March 22 in very bad shape.